byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ### Taxa-Func Network

-- Select some groups or samples (default all)
+- Select some groups or samples (default: all).
-- add some taxa, func or taxa-func to focus the window  (Optional)
+- Add some taxa, functions, or taxa-func items to focus the view (optional).

 <img src="./MetaX_Cookbook.assets/taxa_func_link_page.png">

 - Plot list only
-  - **Plot List Only:** Show the items only in the list and the items linked to them
+  - **Plot List Only:** Show only the items in the list and the items linked to them.
-  - **Without Links:** Only show the items in the focus list
+  - **Without Links:** Only show the items in the focus list.
     <img src="./MetaX_Cookbook.assets/taxa_func_link_net_settings.png" >

 - Network plot